openedx/edx-documentation/en_us/data/source/access/credentials.rst

 Data Czar: Create Keys for Encryption and Decryption
 ****************************************************************

-To assure the security of data packages, edX encrypts all files before making them available to a partner institution.
+To ensure the security of data packages, edX encrypts all files before making them available to a partner institution.
 As a result, when you receive a data package (or other files) from edX, you must decrypt the files that it contains before you use them.